HShamilSamsudeen/ERD_LKA_Immigration/README.md

 This project involved creating an Entity Relationship Diagram (ERD) for the Sri Lanka Immigration Department.

-* The ERD was based on an entry visit form, and uses Data Modeling best practices such as Normalization.
+* The ERD was based on an entry visit form, and uses **Data Modeling best practices such as Normalization**.

 * 1NF, 2NF & 3NF were used when constructing the relational model design.